 Results from station BM-4 show colonization of this created habitat following the dam removal to be progressing such that a community now has fairly balanced representation by midges (Chironomidae), blackflies, mayflies (Baetis and Stenonema) and hydropsychid caddisflies as noted above.
-Within the Eel River Preserve at Head 2 there is a diverse habitat forming.
-The downstream site, Head 4, has been slightly slower in developing diversity, however in 2015 the community richness doubled.
+Within the Eel River Preserve at Head 2 there is a diverse habitat forming as well as an increase in richness.
+The downstream site, Head 4, has been slightly slower in developing diversity, however in 2015 the community richness doubled and then remained the same in 2017 with an up and down of 6-7 over the years.

 Changes in composition and structure of the Eel River macroinvertebrate community and historical data reflect fluctuations in populations that are typical of macroinvertebrate communities.
-Over the last year, community richness increased and in some stations doubled.
+Over the last year, community richness increased.
 Numerous factors contribute to population dynamics within macroinvertebrate communities with extremes of flow, from drought conditions to flooding torrents, being the overriding factor.
 Other factors include competition, predation, type and availability of submerged substrates, and the dispersal of taxa through the oviposition behavior of aerial adult forms and by downstream "drift" of immature forms.

-2.4.3 Periphyton Data, 2015
+2.4.3 Periphyton Data, 2020

-The artificial substrates were collected on May 21, 2015 and September 9, 2015.
-Slides recovered in May were richly colonized with periphytic growth composed generally of diatoms as observed in previous years.
-Slides recovered in September were also composed of diatoms typical of periphyton.
+Slides deployed as artificial substrate were recovered from sample stations in June and October.
+Unfortunately the set of slides were lost in Head 2 both months and BM1 in the Spring.
+Slides recovered in June were colonized with periphytic growth and were composed of many of the diatoms observed in previous years.
+Slides recovered in October were also composed of diatoms typical of periphyton.

-2.4.4 Secchi Transparency and Dominant Phytoplankton, 2015
+2.4.4 Secchi Transparency and Dominant Phytoplankton, 2020

-Results of phytoplankton sampling and profile measurements recorded in the four ponds can be found in Appendix C. The phytoplankton community in Russell Mill Pond shifted from Cymbella, Fragilaria, Fragiliariopsis, and Melorisa in the spring to mostly Tabellaria and Dinobryon in the fall.
-Hayden Pond had high densities of Asterionella and Tintinnids in the spring which shifted to Asterionella, Tabellaria and Phormidium in the fall.
-Gomphonema and Tintinnids were most common in Howland Pond in the spring while Navicula was most common in the fall.
-Eel River Basin had a different composition of phytoplankton than the other three systems, most likely due to the salt water intrusion from Plymouth Harbor.
+Results of phytoplankton sampling and profile measurements recorded in the four ponds can be found in Appendix C. Over the years the phytoplankton community in Russell Mill Pond in the spring were dominated by Asterionella and Tabellaria thereby shifting to Rare in the fall.
+However, in 2018 Asterionella and Tabellaria were abundant in the spring in Russell Mill Pond and Hayden Pond and in the fall was also common and very common.
+Asterionella were very common in Howland Pond in the spring and fall.
+In 2019 and 2020 Asterionella was the abundant species in Russell Mill Pond, Hayden Pond and Howland Pond.
+The Eel River Basin in previous years has had a different composition of phytoplankton than the other three systems, likely due to the saltwater interface, however, the spring and fall had similar and abundant communities similar to the other systems.

-Asterionella did not appear in the spring and was not very common in the fall.
-In the past Russell Mill Pond appears particularly brown and turbid due to a bloom of the diatom Asterionella.
+Russell Mill Pond has a history of appearing particularly brown and turbid due to a bloom of the diatom Asterionella.
 Below the thermocline, the hypolimnion has been historically close to being anoxic due to intense microbial demand for oxygen.
-However, this spring, this did not occur.

-The clarity in Russell Mill Pond during the spring profile was 1.6m vs historically under 1m clarity.
-During the spring profile, Asterionella was not present, therefore the transparency was not reduced.
+However, 2018-2019 anoxic condition did not occur on the sampling date but they did occur in 2020.
+The clarity in Russell Mill Pond during the spring profile was 1.5m vs overall historically under 1m clarity.